-Under the theme of artificial intelligence, the 2019 edition of the Prix Design Science brought together 35 students from ENS Paris-Saclay, CentraleSupélec, Télécom and ENSTA ParisTech schools as well as from the Strate design school.
+The 2019 edition of the Prix Design Science brought together 35 students from ENS Paris-Saclay, CentraleSupélec, Télécom and ENSTA ParisTech schools and from the Strate design school.

 For 5 months, they developed as a team, thanks to AI, an innovative project in the fields of culture, health, education, energy and mobility.